 It may be determined, through a stability analysis, that additional stability of the gabion gravity retaining wall may be required to achieve acceptable factors of safety from sliding.
 Options prior to enlarging the gabion wall cross section for additional stability is to excavate and bury half of the first course baskets and erect the gabion gravity retaining wall on a 5 - 6 degree batter towards the retained slope.
 This will require the foundation soils to be graded and compacted to accommodate for the specified wall batter.

 GEO-TEX geo-textile filter fabric is a vital component of any gabion retaining wall project.
+Gabion walls are most commonly filled with rocks and the voids between them are filled in with backfill materials such as silts and clay or soft clay.
 The rock voids within the gabion baskets allows for free drainage of the retained soils and requires a filter fabric be placed between the gabion wall and the backfill soil interface.
 The geotextile filter fabric will minimize hydrostatic pressure and prevent loss of soil during drainage and drawdown.
 Gabion gravity retaining walls constructed without the placement of filter fabric will have a tendency to incur a loss of retained soils and grade elevation behind the gabion wall.
 The type of backfill soil specified will determine the type, and placement of the geotextile filter fabric.

 To provide the maximum resistance to soil forces the gabion baskets should be placed with the length dimension of the gabion unit running from the back of the gabion wall to the front face of the gabion wall.
 This will result in the internal diaphragms being placed perpendicular to the wall face and parallel to soil thrust.
 When gabion units are placed with the length dimension of the gabion unit running parallel with the length dimension of the wall the vertical seams shall be offset.